hsimpson/three_particles/README.md

 # three_particles

-Calculation particles with different approaches and rendering with [three.js](https://threejs.org/)
+Calculation of particles on GPU and rendering with [three.js](https://threejs.org/)